KundanKumar333/newrepos/README.md

 # meathod
 we are going to right meathod
-created by kundan kumar singh
+created by kundan kumar singh.